school-of-data/GIS-curriculum/nigeria/module9/module9.md

 Figure 9.38 details the relation between the resolution of the satellite imagery and the land cover information extracted from these images captured.
 Remember as we detailed at the beginning that the value of the pixel cell is attributed to the entire area it covers, yet that does not mean that is the reality on the ground.
 These represent decisions made by the EO experts that derive various products based on Earth Observation imagery - all documented in peer-reviewed papers and algorithm descriptions.
 Further explanations are beyond the scope of this module, but it is important to keep in mind the relation between what a sensor onboard a satellite captures and the products we use.

-Coming back to our region of interest - Pampanga province - we can test these differences with the data that we have at hand.
+Coming back to our region of interest - Lagos state - we can test these differences with the data that we have at hand.
 We have loaded into our QGIS project the 5 raster layers of LandCover for 5 years: 2015, 2016, 2017, 2018 and 2019.
 Next, we will load a mosaic of Sentinel-2[^6] imagery.
 We will load the WMS layer EOX Sentinel-2 cloudless, available [here](https://s2maps.eu/).
 Remembering from module 2, to add a WMS layer, go to **Layer ‣ Add layer ‣ Add WM/WMTS Layer..**

 When the add window opens, use the following parameters:
 ```